 A study finds that a new compound reverses many of the major symptoms associated with Fragile X syndrome (FXS).
-The paper is published in the April 12 issue of the journal Neuron, describes the exciting observation that the FXS correction can occur in adult mice, after the symptoms of the condition have already been established.
+The paper, Chronic Pharmacological mGlu5 Inhibition Corrects Fragile X in Adult Mice, was published in the April 12 issue of the journal Neuron, describes the exciting observation that the FXS correction can occur in adult mice, after the symptoms of the condition have already been established.

 Previous research has suggested that inhibition of mGlu5, a subtype of receptor for the excitatory neurotransmitter glutamate, may ameliorate many of the major symptoms of the disease.